“A gorgeous old country pub with 8 modern rooms and fantastic prices”

 - Vegetarian menu

 - Stroll around 15th-century Mells.
-Justin can tell you some local history, take you up the tower of the old church (he winds the clock daily), and there's a lovely walled garden over the road plus local fields for a ramble
+Resident historian Justin can tell you some local tales and show you the tower of the old church (he winds the clock daily).
+There's a lovely walled garden over the road, plus local fields for a ramble

 - Further afield, Bath has boutique shops, gorgeous Georgian architecture and the famous Roman Baths.
 There's an excellent spa with natural waters and a rooftop pool

-- Spend a day at Longleat Safari Park - there are animals enclosures to drive through (lions, tigers, rhinos), a famous maze, an enormous house (1,996 windows, 99 chimneys and 283 doors!) to explore and a pleasure walk landscaped by Capability Brown
+- Spend a day at Longleat Safari Park - drive through animal enclosures (lions, tigers, rhinos), explore the famous maze and wander the enormous house (1,996 windows, 99 chimneys and 283 doors!)

-- If the weather's good, head to Stourhead.
-A National Trust property, it has a magnificent lake, mystical grottoes and rare and exotic trees.
-Best seen in autumn, when the colours are glorious
+- If the weather's good, the National Trust's Stourhead Gardens has a magnificent lake, mystical grottoes and rare exotic trees

 Activities on site or nearby include: